 Publication Ethics and Publication Malpractice Statement

-(based on Elsevier recommendations and COPE's Best Practice Guidelines for Journal Editors)
+(based on Elsevier recommendations and COPE's Best Practice Guidelines)

-Cultural Management: Science and Education (CMSE) follows the standard for Ethics and Publication Malpractice set by the Committee on Publication Ethics (COPE).
-It is therefore committed to ensuring ethics in publication and quality of articles.
+Logos Verlag Berlin follows the standard for Ethics and Publication Malpractice set by the Committee on Publication Ethics (COPE).
+It is therefore committed to ensuring ethics in publication and quality of published materials.

-As publisher of the CMSE, Logos Verlag Berlin takes its duties of guardianship over all stages of publishing extremely seriously and recognizes its ethical and other responsibilities.
+Logos Verlag Berlin as publisher takes its duties of guardianship over all stages of publishing extremely seriously and recognizes its ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, the Editorial Board will assist in communications with other journals and/or publishers where this is useful to editors.

 Conformance to standards of ethical behavior is therefore expected of all parties involved: Authors, Editors, Reviewers, and the Publisher.